h12w/gspec/DESIGN.md

 in a good way, and contains no unnecessary features.
 However, it lacks some features that are also important in unit test:
 * Test organization
-    - gotest does not help much with test organization beyond test functions scattered in multiple test files.
+    - gotest does not help much beyond test functions scattered in multiple test files.
     - gotest does not provide enough facilities to help reducing redundancy in test code.
 * Test composition
     - gotest lacks expectation (assertion) helpers that reduce redundant code.
 * Test execution
     - gotest encourages [table-driven test](https://code.google.com/p/go-wiki/wiki/TableDrivenTests),
-      but it is not clear how to select an run a single test case in the table.
+      but it is not clear how to select and run a single test case in the table.
 * Test report
     - gotest emphasize the importance of [good error message](http://golang.org/doc/faq#testing_framework), but does not provide any tools to achieve that.
-    - gotest does not provide alternative way to test report besides console output.
+    - gotest does not provide alternative way besides console output.
     - gotest does not provide a clean message when test panics or timeout.

 All the shortcomings of gotest can be remedied by a minimal framework that